 This trope will be haunting us for years to come.

-Here are the marginalized stories, from 'The Color Purple' to 'Bessie,' that haven’t been airbrushed for mainstream audiences.
+Here are the marginalised stories, from 'The Color Purple' to 'Bessie', that haven’t been airbrushed for mainstream audiences.

 Marvel’s Black Superheroes Speak to Our Double-Edged Political Moment